UPBGE/upbge/doc/python_api/rst/bge_types/bge.types.KX_GameObject.rst

         For backward compatibility, a callback with variable number of arguments (using `*args`) will be passed only the `object` argument.
-Only when there is more than one fixed argument (not counting `self` for methods) will the three-argument form be used.
+Only when there is more than one fixed argument (not counting `self` for methods) will the four-argument form be used.

    .. attribute:: scene